vkoskiv/c-ray/README.md

 ## Contributors

-- @madmann91 - BVH accelerator and overall ~60% performance improvement.
-Thanks!
+- Huge thanks to @madmann91 for the new BVH accelerator and overall ~60% performance improvement!

 Please file an issue detailing any improvements you're planning on making.
 I openly welcome contributions!